JodyPutra-dev/FreshFood/server/README.md

 ### Concurrent Users

-With default rate limiting (100 req/15min):
-- ~400 users per hour per IP
+The system supports unlimited concurrent users (limited only by server resources and network bandwidth):
+- No per-API-key or per-IP rate limits
+- All users share the same CLIENT_API_KEY embedded in the APK
-- Scale up rate limits or use load balancer for higher traffic
+- Scale horizontally with load balancer for higher traffic
+- Monitor server CPU, memory, and network usage to determine capacity

 ## Security Considerations